-PROC may, at its discretion or at the request of program leadership, the lead dean, or the Vice Provost and Dean of Graduate Education, design and conduct confidential surveys of students and faculty for a program under review.
-The Office of Institutional Research and Decision Support (IRDS) will provide assistance with the design and implementation of the surveys.
+PROC may, at its discretion or at the request of program leadership or the school dean, design and conduct confidential surveys of students and faculty for a program under review.
+The Office of

+Institutional Research and Decision Support (IRDS) will provide assistance with the design and implementation of the surveys.